PhotonChaos/Hangman/README.md

 TODO

 ### Visuals
-This is that class that geneates visuals
+This is that class that geneates visuals.

+### Visuals
+This is the class that generates all viewable text and art.

+### DashesAndMenu
+As of now, has a placeholder menu and can turn dashes into rightly guessed letters (remember, all the letters need to be in CAPS)
 #### Methods